friedger/AppDF/specification/appds_spec_2_1.md

   </tr>
 </table>

-#### description
+### description

 Required.
 No attributes.

 This section has the same structure for `<item>` and `<subscription>`.

-The section contains in-app description in text form as well as pictures.
+The section contains in-app description in text form as well as pictures in English US language.
 A part of the main <description> tag there could be several <description-localization> tags for different languages.
 If some information is missing in the localized <description-localization> tag it will be taken from the default <description-base> section.

-##### description-base/description-base

-Required.
-No attributes.

-This section contains in-app description in text form as well as pictures in English US language.

-##### description-base/description-base/title
+#### description/title

 Required.
 No attributes.